cdapio/cdap/cdap-docs/included-applications/source/etl/plugins/batchsources/tpfsparquet.rst

 dataset.

 **duration:** Size of the time window to read with each run of the pipeline.
-The format is expected to be a number followed by an 's', 'm', 'h', or 'd' specifying the time unit, with 's' for seconds, 'm' for minutes, 'h' for hours, and 'd' for days.
+The format is expected to be a number followed by an 's', 'm', 'h', or 'd' (specifying the time unit), with 's' for seconds, 'm' for minutes, 'h' for hours, and 'd' for days.
 For example, a value of '5m' means each run of the pipeline will read 5 minutes of events from the TPFS source.

 **delay:** Optional delay for reading from TPFS source.
 The value must be of the same format as the duration value.
-For example, a duration of '5m' and a delay of '10m' means each run of the pipeline will read events 5 minutes of data from 15 minutes before its logical start time to 10 minutes before its logical start time.
+For example, a duration of '5m' and a delay of '10m' means each run of the pipeline will read events for 5 minutes of data from 15 minutes before its logical start time to 10 minutes before its logical start time.
 The default value is 0.

 .. rubric:: Example